 At 3°C of heating, where we are currently most likely to be headed for by the end of the century, the increase in extreme weather events will be devastating.
 Drastic increases in heatwave duration and frequency will lead to substantial impacts on human health, mortality and the global economy.
 There will be large reductions in rainfall and water availability resulting in large increases in extreme drought and very high risks of water deficit.
 Scientists predict that by 2100 the intensity of tropical storms in the Western North Pacific could increase substantially.

-The graph below shows typhoon intensity in the Western North Pacific from 1950 to present day – alongside predicted typhoon intensity by 2100.
+Changes in average typhoon intensity in the Western North Pacific from 1950 to present day and predicted increases in typhoon intensity up to 2100.

 2100: flooding and mass migration

 The IPCC predicts that by 2100, the combination of rising seas and more intense storms will mean that, in most areas, the sort of extreme flooding events previously occurring only once a century could be happening every year.
 Huge areas of land across the globe could become uninhabitable and we are likely to see a huge increase in mass displacement and climate refugees.

 2100: wildlife loss

 Without urgent action, over the next century the combination of rapid changes in the climate and human-caused damage to our land will lead land-based ecosystems to be faced with an environment that will be unlike anything seen in our recent evolutionary history.
 It is predicted that 640,000 more species will be at risk of extinction – in addition to the one million species already threatened with extinction over the coming decades due to human action (see section on how we are destroying our wildlife).